 Medical and Elective Fertility Preservation for Women

 There are many reasons why you may be considering the option of freezing and storing your eggs for future use.
-This is a process commonly referred to as fertility preservation, or social egg freezing; if you are freezing and storing electively.
+This process is commonly referred to as fertility preservation, or social egg freezing if you are freezing and storing electively.
 Whether elective or medically necessary, fertility preservation is a very personal decision.
-At Cryos, we understand the journey and want to help you achieve your goals of having a family on your own time.
+At Cryos, we understand the journey and want to help you achieve your goal of having a family on your own time.

 What is Fertility Preservation?